-This subroutine controls the whole family of "configurations 927", that is "927" (ARPEGE to ARPEGE), "e927" (ARPEGE to ALADIN), "ee927" (ALADIN to ALADIN), and "bogussing" (ALADIN to ARPEGE).
+This subroutine controls the whole family of "configurations 927", that is "927" (ARPEGE to ARPEGE), "e927" (ALADIN to ALADIN), and "boguesing" (ALADIN to ARPEGE).

 The main ingredients are again GRIDFPOS and DYNFPOS.

 - In the first part (LFPART2=.FALSE.) the horizontal post-processing is performed. - Then all the allocated arrays are released (FREEMEM) and the program is re-run from the (CNTO). - Finally in the second part (LFPART2=.TRUE.) the vertical post-processing is performed.